blytkerchan/blytkerchan.github.io/_posts/2012-07-19-when-hardware-foils-software-and-then-helps-it-out.markdown

 comments: true
 date: 2012-07-19 21:30:30+00:00
 layout: post
-permalink: /blog/2012/07/when-hardware-foils-software-and-then-helps-it-out/
-slug: when-hardware-foils-software-and-then-helps-it-out
 title: When hardware foils software -- and then helps it out!
 wordpress_id: 1895
 categories:
   - Embedded software development
 tags:
   - debugging
 ---

 Sometimes, an oscilloscope can come in very handy.